Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 What are the rules on wild camping trips in the UK in a motorhome?

-Technically, it is not legal to practice wild camping in the UK on private land without explicit permission from the landowner.
+It is not legal to practice wild camping in the UK on private land without explicit permission from the landowner.

 In reality, locating and asking the landholder (potentially a national park or government body) is just not possible.
-If the land is obviously private i.e. fenced in or signed as such then you should not camp there.
+If the land is obviously private, i.e. fenced in or signed as such, then you should not camp there.

 Where it is less clear whether the land is private or not, follow our motorhome wild camping tips to stay safe and ensure you don’t cause any damage to the environment.

-So where can you wild camp in a motorhome in the UK?
+Where can you wild camp in a motorhome in the UK?

-If you stick to remote places, use your common sense and follow the guidance in this post then the chances are you’ll be fine.
-You may be asked to move on, if this is the case, you should do so immediately and without fuss.
+If you stick to remote places, use your common sense and follow the guidance in this post, then the chances are you’ll be fine.
+You may be asked to move on; if this is the case, you should do so immediately and without fuss.

-The issue is that motorhome wild camping has increased exponentially across Europe and the UK in the last five years and some communities are fed-up of having motorhomes literally parked nose-to-tail on their doorstep and their landscapes and infra-structure damaged by inconsiderate and uneducated motorhomers.
+The issue is that motorhome wild camping has increased exponentially across Europe and the UK in the last five years, and some communities are fed up of having motorhomes literally parked nose-to-tail on their doorstep and their landscapes and infrastructure damaged by inconsiderate and uneducated motorhomers.

 motorhome wild camping uk